laravel/docs/billing.md

 <a name="upcoming-invoices"></a>
 ### Upcoming Invoices

-You can also use Cashier to check the upcoming invoice of a customer by using the `upcomingInvoice` on the billable model:
+To retrieve the upcoming invoice for a customer, you may use the `upcomingInvoice` method:

     $invoice = $user->upcomingInvoice();

-This will return the next drafted invoice for the customer for their billing schedule.
-Similary, you can also retrieve the upcoming invoice for a specific subscription:
+Similary, if the customer has multiple subscriptions, you can also retrieve the upcoming invoice for a specific subscription:

     $invoice = $user->subscription('default')->upcomingInvoice();

-And this will display the invoice for this subscription specifically.
-This is useful if a customer has multiple subscriptions.

 <a name="previewing-subscription-invoices"></a>
 ### Previewing Subscription Invoice

-Similarly to checking the upcoming invoice of a subscription, you can also preview an invoice before making price changes.
-This is useful to know how your customer's invoice will look like when the price changes are made.
-You can use the `previewInvoice` method on a subscription for this:
+Using the `previewInvoice` method, you can preview an invoice before making price changes.
+This will allow you to determine what your customer's invoice will look like when a given price change is made:

     $invoice = $user->subscription('default')->previewInvoice('price_premium');

-Or when you want to swap to multiple new prices:
+You may pass an array of prices to the `previewInvoice` method in order to preview invoices with multiple new prices:

     $invoice = $user->subscription('default')->previewInvoice(['price_premium', 'price_metered']);